Cost of A Home Inspection: What are you paying for?

 Value Provided by the Inspector

 The role of the inspector is to identify and report in writing things that require repair or could lead to other issues if not corrected.
-To elaborate on this, if you pay $500 and the Inspector finds issues that cost $5,000 and you can re-negotiate that money at closing.
-That’s an immediate tangible savings.

 However, the value of a quality inspector is not merely the tangible dollars saved, but the intangible.
 The knowledge, expertise and time spent during and after the inspection, documenting and answering questions.
 The future time and money saved by finding issues early or by identifying preventative maintenance items to stop future problems.